funkymcb/kube-resource-explorer/README.md

 ## My Changes
 - updated modules and go version
 - fixed kube handling
-- parse multiple kubeconfigs in one path (path/to/config1:path/to/config2)
+- parse multiple kubeconfigs in one path (eg.: path/to/config1:path/to/config2)
 - removed vendor folder (maybe just because i don't understand the use of it)
-- binary release
+- add binary releases

 Explore your kube resource usage and allocation.